snieda/tsl2nano/tsl2.nano.h5/nano.h5.markdown

 });
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+### Monitoring and refreshing a value through REST services and a Timer

 If you use the _WebSocketServiceListener_ you can define the following properties:
 * restfulUrl: url to a RESTful service
 * parameter: name of the first methods parameter - assigned to the bean attributes value